choldgraf/download/README.rst

 Download
 --------
-A quick helper module to download files online.
+A tiny tool to download files online.
 This draws heavily from the `MNE-python <https://martinos.org/mne>`_ ``_fetch_file`` function.
 It will attempt to be smart about not downloading data that's already there, checking to make sure that